epam/ai-dial/docs/chat-design.md

 ## Overlay

-Overlay is a modification where user can see AI Dial application within the other application (other website or even desktop app).
+Overlay is a modification where user can see AI DIAL application within the other application (other website or even desktop app).
-Currently we have 2 possible modifications: Wide and Narrow.
+Currently, we have 2 possible modifications: Wide and Narrow.

 ### Wide overlay